 • 4-20 shekels per lunch (you can buy a delicious falafel, chips & salad sandwich for only 4 shekels in Hebron!
 Shawarma costs more.)

-• 4-30 shekels per evening meal (depending if you buy falafel or eat at a restaurant)
+• 4-30 shekels per evening meal (depending on if you buy falafel or eat at a restaurant)

 • a free evening meal if you are invited by a family for dinner or are invited by your host family